calumgrant/fei-parser/docs/worklist.md

 - All output is done via std::cout << write<T>;

-- potentially_empty_symbol is slightly faster
+- potentially_empty_symbol is slightly faster with iteration.

 - Look at shift-reduce conflicts in Java.
   - Report them better